graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

   - Set {valueId} as the value for {object} in {valueIdByObject}.
   - Return {valueId}.

-ResolveFieldValueCrystal(schema, document, operationName, variableValues, context, rootValue, field, alias, parentObject, argumentValues, pathIdentity):
+ResolveFieldValueCrystal(schema, document, operationName, variableValues, context, rootValue, field, parentObject, argumentValues, pathIdentity):

 - Let {fieldName} be the name of {field}.
 - Let {objectType} be the object type on which {field} is defined.